wiired24/NostalgiaJS/README.md

 When that is finished, run `npm run start` to start Nostalgia

 # Release Builds
 Currently both Linux and MacOS are supported.
-In order to compile a release build you will need to run `npm run package-linux` or `npm run package-mac`.Windows support may come at a later time but for the time being it's not the main focus.
+In order to compile a release build you will need to run `npm run package-linux` or `npm run package-mac`.
+After compiling is finished you will see a new directory called
+`/release-builds` there you can find binaries for your target platform.
+Please note that although Windows support may come at a later time, for the time being it's not the main focus.
 In fact Nostalgia is an alternative to popular front-ends launchers that already exist for the Windows Platform.

 # Usage
 As you can see adding games to Nostalgia is very straight-forward and easy to do 👍